-Babouras (Greek for bumblebee) is one of my true randomly discovered spots.
+Babouras (Greek for bumblebee) is one of my true random discoveries in Athens.
 One day I saw it while riding in a taxi and knew at once that I had to visit the place, and did so alone.
 Ever since, it’s been one of my ideal summer spots (when it’s not packed with people, which isn’t too often — try dropping by earlier rather than later!)

 It has this vibe of the old-meets-new kafeneio that is very fashionable in Athens right now, but somehow this one feels closer to the new than other similar spots.